xullnn/ls_pull_over_push/120/answers.md

 - not all ancestors are classes
 - their direct superclass is `class Object`

 Actually `Enumerable`, `Comparable` and `Kernel` are modules, not classes.
 Modules are like pluggable packages that can enable specific classes to do many things.
-Once a class includes a module, its instances and its subclasses' instances are able to do things in this module.
+Once a class includes a module, its instances and its subclasses' instances are able to do things in this module.(graph may not showed complete, click link below to see full)

 https://s3-ap-southeast-1.amazonaws.com/image-for-articles/image-bucket-1/core.jpg

 ![](https://s3-ap-southeast-1.amazonaws.com/image-for-articles/image-bucket-1/core.jpg)
 *Kernel is included in `class Object`, this is not labelled in the graph.*